Screener cryptocurrency

 Futures, Funding, Open Interest, Liquidations, and Volume - All Coins Binance, OKX And BybitOne table instead of ten tabs.

-The cryptocurrency screener collects derivatives market data from three exchanges into a single table, updated via WebSocketSort by funding, identify coins with abnormally high open interest or a surge in liquidations, and find a trading idea while everyone else is still switching between tabs.
+Cryptocurrency screener TRdesk collects data from derivatives markets of three exchanges into a single table with updates via WebSocketSort by funding, identify coins with abnormally high open interest or a surge in liquidations, and find a trading idea while everyone else is still switching between tabs.
 Below are ready-made filter presets and analysis of specific scenarios.

 |---|---|---|---|---|---|---|---|